suite/shift/README.md

 # shift
-Shift is a lightweight color shifter for Spotify
+Shift is a lightweight color shifter for Spotify.
+Shift will automatically change the colors of the music player based off the album cover.

 ### Installation
 Setup: